 Subjects.
 We will test our central hypothesis in community dwelling, independent older adults with non-insulin dependent T2DM.
-To account for screening failures and drop-outs/withdrawals we plan to enroll about 30 subjects in order to have 15 subjects completing the study.
 Since data previously gathered on healthy subjects will serve as controls for T2DM subjects, who are expected to be overweight or obese, we will limit inclusion to subjects with BMI 23-35 kg/m2.
 Those who have a BMI ≥ 35 kg/m2 will be considered for inclusion on a case-to-case basis, depending on whether or not thigh adiposity would impair muscle biopsy.
 Morbidly obese, frail or exercise trained subjects will be excluded, as these conditions can significantly impact muscle protein metabolism^{13,79,89}, confounding the results.
 Subjects will be weight stable, as active weight loss in obese older adults can temporarily improve the response of muscle protein synthesis to anabolic stimuli88.
-Subjects will be recruited from the UTMB Pepper Center Volunteer Registry, the Diabetes Clinic for Seniors directed by Dr. Volpi, and the UTMB Stark Diabetes Clinic.
+The study will enroll 80 subjects who will be recruited from the UTMB Pepper Center Volunteer Registry, the Diabetes Clinic for Seniors directed by Dr. Volpi, the UTMB Stark